|

 On the way up the mountain, you will pass Wushe, as well as amazing views of the Wushe reservoir.

-The entrance to Qingjing Farm is like a big white castle.
-You will notice that many of the hotels and hostels on the way up are in the same style.
-I think this goes along with the escapism aspect of Qingjing farm.
-It's a place totally unique in Taiwan, and for Taiwanese who love to travel to other countries for fun, it gives them that out of country feel.
+The entrance to Qingjing Farm is like a big white castle, and you will notice that many of the hotels and hostels on the way up are in the same style.
+I think this goes along with the escapism aspect of Qingjing Farm.
+It's a place totally unique in Taiwan, and for Taiwanese who love to travel to other countries for fun, it gives them that out-of-country feel.

 Right out of the gate you can start feeding and petting sheep at the lower rock castle.
 The sheep are totally used to humans and you can buy some sheep pellets to feed them from one of the vending machines along the trail.
 Don't feed them anything else.